-Introduction to Criminal Justice (0545)

-Grades 10-12 or Academy Admission
+Introduction to Criminal Justice (0545) 2.5 Credits Prerequisite: None Semester Grades 10-12 or Academy Admission

 This course is recommended for students who desire to learn the history, organization, and functions of various components of the criminal justice system.
-The courses focuses on the interrelationships among law enforcement agencies, prosecution, courts, correctional processes and institutions, probation, parole, juvenile justice, and other officials and their agencies.
+The course focuses on the interrelationships among law enforcement agencies, prosecution, courts, correctional processes and institutions, probation, parole, juvenile justice, and other officials and their agencies.
 This semester course is taken in conjunction with Forensic Science.

-Criminal Justice System H/DC (0546) Prerequisite: Teacher Recommendation 5 Credits Full Year Grades 11-12
+Criminal Justice System H/DC (0546) 5 Credits Prerequisite: Teacher Recommendation Full Year Grades 11-12